LukasMurdock/LukasMurdock.github.io/_posts/2020-05-29-what-every-business-should-know-about-digital-marketing.md

 SEO is for making the most of people searching for you.

 ## Pay-per-click advertising
 Pay-per-click (PPC) is a form of direct marketing advertising.
 It leads directly to sales.
 It’s action-oriented and if you’re not measuring everything don’t run them.
-Measure and assign values to each step of the process.
+You need to measure and assign values to each step of the process:
 1. The goal of an ad is to get a click.
 2. The goal of the click is to make a sale or earn permission.
 3. The goal of the sale is to lead to another sale or word of mouth.
 4. The goal of permission is to teach and lead to a sale.

 Make sure you’re targeting the right people.
 Make sure what makes them click aligns with what they get.
-Reinforce their dreams and justify their fears.
+Reinforce their dreams, justify their fears, and soften their failures.
 Give those who successfully engaged a tool to tell the others.

 ## Brand marketing